 - Alternative Facility Care, including care provided in a licensed nursing facility, residential care facility, rehabilitation care facility, assisted living center, or group home.

 - Home and Community Based Services, including home day care, personal and respite care, medical transportation, mental health services, homemaker services, attendant care, and home health aides.

-- Services for Developmentally Disabled Adults and children, including specialized care for developmentally disabled adults and children.
+- Services for Developmentally Disabled Adults and children.

-The majority of ALTCS applications are denied for lack of proper planning.
+The majority of Arizona Long-Term Care (ALTCS) applications are denied because they lack proper planning.
 With foresight, however, many applicants can both qualify for ALTCS and preserve their hard-earned resources.
 ACCESSMed has partnered with the Elder Law Team at JacksonWhite, P.C., to help seniors navigate this path.